Open-Rights-Exchange/ore-protocol/scripts/2020-12_TokenEconomicsUpgrade/README.md

 ## Token Economics V2 Upgrade ##

-./upgrade-v2.sh contains the exact steps that has applied for chain upgrade.
+/test-environment contains files to generate (dockerized or local build) test EOSIO chain, deploy contracts to emulate pre-upgrade chain state.

-./setup-v1.sh and ./chain-setups generates pre-upgrade environment for testing purposes.
+/upgrade contains the actual script that is used to deploy ORE v2 contracts (step1) also verification scripts to monitor chain's system status.

-To appy upgrade and run tests, from repositories root directory:
+To apply upgrade and run tests, from /test-environment directory:

 ```bash
 #Run tests using pre-built docker images